-The financial statements of the Company comply with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
+These statements do not include all of the information and disclosures required by IFRS for annual financial statements.

-These financial statements were authorized for issue by the board of directors on May 24, 2016.
+These financial statements were authorized for issue by the board of directors on June 8, 2016.